13「下段をば陽の心を陰に見て打突く剣を清眼と知れ。」- 植芝盛平

 をば(oba)— classical emphatic object marker (を + は → をば, with voicing); hallmark of bungo diction; many grammars note its frequency in premodern texts (cf. Shirane, 2005); see pedagogical notes and dialectal reflexes where ば functions as an object marker.

-陽 / 陰(よう / いん; yō / in)— yang / yin framing; Ueshiba’s “see a yō heart as in” invokes East Asian cosmology adopted in Japan (Onmyōdō): yō connotes bright / active / expansive qualities; in connotes shaded / receptive / hidden ones.
-The injunction is strategic—mask active intent (yō) beneath a receptive exterior (in) while in gedan.
+陽 / 陰(よう / いん; yō / in)— yang / yin framing; Ueshiba’s “see a yō heart as in” invokes East Asian cosmology adopted in Japan (Onmyōdō): yō connotes bright / active / expansive qualities; in connotes shaded / receptive / hidden ones; the injunction is strategic—mask active intent (yō) beneath a receptive exterior (in) while in gedan; the radical 阜 / 阝(hill / mound / elevated terrain), signaling the shaded vs. sunlit sides of a mountain).

 心(こころ; kokoro)— “heart-mind”; heart, core, mind, spirit, wick. etymologically the four ventricles.